jobelynrosejapos-ai/BI_LW1_Basic_Sales_Data/README.md

 Step 3: Verify Data in Data View

+Question:

+1. Are all columns visible?
+ YES
+2. Is “Date” formatted as Date?

+   YES
+3. Is “Sales” formatted as Decimal Number?

+   NO, but i change it into Decimal number.

 1. Click the column
 2. Go to Column Tools
 3. Change Data Type accordingly: